-From December 11 - 17, I’m hosting a 7 Day Art Journal Challenge.
+From January 21-27, I’m hosting a 7 Day Art Journal Challenge.
 Throughout the week, I’ll share with you art journal supplies, tips, and inspiration, as well as loop you into my own creative process.
-You’ll join a community of others who are committing to making time for creativity this holiday season!
+You’ll join a community of others who are committing to making time for creativity too!

 But maybe you’re wondering… why keep an art journal in the first place?

 Below are 5 reasons that art journaling can bring a splash of joy and fun to your life.